deniskulicek/Data-Science-TUDelft/README.md

 * It has to compute the similarity between the pages (the keys) with an algorith that looks how similar the hashmaps are.
 Do compute only the similarity between pages that have a link!

 * the algorithm should give a low score to the pages that have a really similar word hashmap and a high score to those that have a original hashmap.
-So the pages that are highly "shared" gets a low value, while the pages that are "uncommon" gets a high value
+So the pages that are highly "shared" gets a low value, while the pages that are "uncommon" gets a high value.
+The output should be something like (URL,score)

+* When all of the above it-s done, do not run it only on the example, but on the whole common crawl dataset!
+For that you have to change the file in step 6

 For this you want to look at the following files: